 and the author of several documentary films.

-Her book about Nuit et Brouillard has been translated into several languages and her articles have been published in British, American, Spanish, Italian, German, Portuguese, Argentinian, Chilean, Czech and Brazilian journals.
+Hers books have been translated into several languages and her articles have been published in British, American, Spanish, Italian, German, Portuguese, Argentinian, Chilean, Czech, Chinese, Arabic and Brazilian journals.

 Nuit et Brouillard.
 Un film dans l’histoire was the inspiration for Jean-Louis Comolli’s film Face aux fantômes in 2008; it was adapted for the stage by Nalini Menamkat and performed at the Comédie de Genève (Olga, un regard, 2012).